Input

 file

-Using file as a value for the as attribute gives the opportunity to upload and attachment or annex that can contain multiple files by clicking the paperclip icon.
+Use the "as:file" attribute to give the opportunity to upload an attachment or annex that can contain multiple files by clicking the paperclip icon.

 {% input custom.the_namespace.the_key as:file %}